tomaskrupka/Gripper/docs/api/Gripper_WebClient_Models_RemoteObject_UnserializableValue.md

 #### [Gripper.WebClient](index 'index')
 ### [Gripper.WebClient.Models](Gripper_WebClient_Models 'Gripper.WebClient.Models').[RemoteObject](Gripper_WebClient_Models_RemoteObject 'Gripper.WebClient.Models.RemoteObject')
 ## RemoteObject.UnserializableValue Property
-Gets or sets Primitive value which can not be JSON-string?ified does not have ```csharp value```
+Gets or sets Primitive value which can not be JSON-stringified does not have ```csharp value```
 , but gets this property.
 ```csharp